 A strong relationship with your banker can open doors to new opportunities and help your business thrive.
 Here’s how to make the most of it:

 Access to financing: A solid banking relationship can increase your chances of securing loans and lines of credit at competitive rates.
 This can help you fund your growth plans or manage cash flow challenges.
+It should also involve ensuring your capital works harder for you when you are in a position to build cash reserves ahead of reinvestment in your business.
+For example, a Western Alliance Bank savings account offers high-yield returns and gives you more flexibility for financing your future business ventures.

 Networking opportunities: Your banker can introduce you to other entrepreneurs, potential clients, or industry experts, creating valuable networking opportunities.